troyan-22/Overtonight-Figlet/README.md

 ## Installation & Usage
 1. Clone the repository or download `overtonight.c`.
+2. go into the foler: cd Overtonight-Figlet
-2. Compile the source code:
+3. Compile the source code:
    ```bash
    gcc overtonight.c -o overtonight